SandorGyorfi/Milestone1_CI/Documentation/README.md

 - HTML

- No errors were found when passing through the official
+ No errors were found when passing through the official (http://validator.w3.org/services)

 - CSS

-Also no errors returned when passing through the official:
+Also no errors returned when passing through the official (http://validator.w3.org/services)